The Best Cameras for Landscape Photography in 2024

 Weight: 705 g / 1 lb.
 9oz. with batteries

 Main takeaways: I have personally owned and used the Nikon Z7 II since it was released in October of 2020.
 It is a great camera and the small form factor is very nice; especially when compared to the larger Z8 which has been my main camera since I bought it 6 months ago.
 The main downsides to the Z7 II when compared to the Z8 is the lack of animal and bird eye detection and the lackluster video capabilities.
 The Z8 far outshines the Z7 II in every way with the exception of its weight.
-It is a greta camera, I cannot deny it; but if you feel you’d like to have any of those options that are missing in the Z7 II, I’d strongly recommend jumping up to the Z8 if you can.
+It is a great camera, I cannot deny it; but if you feel you’d like to have any of those options that are missing in the Z7 II, I’d strongly recommend jumping up to the Z8 if you can.
 I promise you will not regret it.

 NIKON Z8 - $3,696.00